OpenAgreements legal reference

 Methodology

-How we research and verify the content in OpenAgreements practice notes.
+How we research and verify the content in OpenAgreements practice guides.

 Primary sources first